Capstone2022Team17/drgbl/rgb_pwm_withsoc/README.md

 ## Beginnings of PWM SoC program

-Alrighty guys, this is how you run this super basic SoC.

 1. Navigate into this directory, source vivado and run 'python3 rgb_soc.py'.
 A build directory will be created.
 2. For now, use Vivado hardware manager to load the bitstream from build/gateware to the board.
 3. Navigate into the 'program' directory, run 'make all'